georgeliu95/TensorRT/demo/HuggingFace/README.md

 | frameworks | 1        | 0.0292865     | 0.0174382     | 0.122532   |
 | trt        | 1        | 0.00494083    | 0.0068982     | 0.0239782  |

 Notes: `--variant` designates the pre-trained model for testing. `--working-dir` saves the downloaded pre-trained models, onnx model files, and TRT engine files. accuracy of 1.0 indicates correct results in consistency with the expected outputs in `checkpoint.toml`.
+By default, all running times reported are median numbers of 10 iterations.

 ## How to run functional and performance benchmark